fangzhou2000/DrivingForward/README.md

 # DrivingForward
-Offical implementation of "DrivingForward: Feed-forward 3D Gaussian Splatting for Driving Scene Reconstruction from Flexible Surround-view Input"
+Official implementation of "DrivingForward: Feed-forward 3D Gaussian Splatting for Driving Scene Reconstruction from Flexible Surround-view Input"

+The code will be available soon.